We have committed to a series of reforms designed to make it easier for other organisations to invest in and build on the railway.

-The reforms were in response to recommendations made by the Hansford Review and will make it easier for third parties to fund, finance or deliver work on the railways.
+The reforms were in response to recommendations made by the Hansford Review and are making it easier for third parties to fund, finance or deliver work on the railways.

 As part of Network Rail becoming more Open for Business, we have identified a number of projects which we believe could be good for the railway as well as delivering wider economic benefits; making them suitable for potential third party funding, financing or delivery.

 This is a list of potential opportunities for third parties and inclusion does not necessarily represent a commitment to deliver a project.

 It is a growing list and we have ambitions to update it regularly.
 It is not an exhaustive list and we are always open to new and innovative ideas.

 Some of the Rail improvement projects on the list are at a very early stage of development and we are inviting interest from third parties to help us explore the viability of the projects and/or the approach.
 Some are at a more advanced stage and we are open to exploring how we collaborate on their deliverability.